There is nothing sweeter than smacking a golf ball pure 300 yards straight down a fairway.

 This is contingent on how fast you’re striking the ball.
 12.5° drivers allow for more forgiving, higher-lofted shots and are great for beginners and high handicappers looking to improve their contact with the ball off the tee.
 I’d recommend only purchasing a 10.5° driver if you’re a more experienced golfer and can generate fast ball speeds over 100mph.

-How to Make the Right Selection
+How to Make the Right Driver Selection As A High Handicapper?

 The driver is perhaps one of the most challenging clubs to use.
 But it is also one of the most important.
 If you’re able to use your driver to cut the fairway in two, that can be extremely useful to help shave shots off your ground.